Monitoring student progress the FAST way

 In Lake County Schools, we have supported progress monitoring for years.
 It takes place in every classroom.
 Teachers assess where students start, monitor their progress as they learn, and then compare their starting performance to their later performance.

 Now, FAST is here and progress monitoring is center stage statewide.
 Students in VPK through second grade are to begin their assessments during the first 30 days of school.
-Students in grades 3-10 will test between Sept.
+Students in grades 3 through 10 will test between Sept.
 6 and Sept.
 16. Administrators at each school will choose the dates for their students.

 State officials are hopeful that the new assessments will minimize the stress of testing as the plan calls for three shorter tests – one in the fall, one in winter and the last in spring – instead of tests that take days to administer.
 The tests are to provide real-time data that will inform students, teachers and parents about individual student growth.